wnk4242/CoviPanel/README.md

 </p>

 - **Streamlined navigation**
-  No more scrolling through pages to find your studies.
-CoviPanel can detect unscreened studies with one click or let you paste a list of study IDs directly from Excel.
-It then guides you through them one by one in a focused, controlled sequence.
+CoviPanel is especially useful when you're assigned a specific subset of studies to screen (e.g., imagine you're responsible for screening studies #500 to #900).
+It lets you paste a list of study IDs directly from Excel and then guides you through them one by one—no more scrolling through pages to find your studies.

 <p align="center">
  <img src="ui/navigation3.gif" width="560" style="margin-left: 20px;" />
 </p>